Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Problem Formulation

 } where $r_{i,j} = \frac{\pi_\theta(y_{i,j}|x)}{\pi_{\theta_{old}}(y_{i,j}|x)}$ represents the token-level ratio, $A_{i,j} = \frac{R_{i} - \text{mean}(\{R\}_{i=1}^G)}{\text{std}(\{R\}_{i=1}^G)}$ represents the group-normalized advantage, and $\beta$ controls the KL divergence penalty.
 This critic-free method can effectively stabilize the training of LLM inference and is widely used in math, code, and agentic training tasks \cite{yu2025dapo,wei2025swe,jin2025search}.
-In our work, we extend vanilla GRPO into multi agent scenarios by treating the debate process as a learnable multi-agent multi-step decision process and optimizing $\pi_{\theta_i}$ with dense rewards to maximize the team accuracy as shown in Section \ref{subsec:MAD_POMDP}.
+In our work, we extend GRPO to multi-agent debate by treating MAD as a learnable multi-agent, multi-step decision process and optimizing each policy $\pi_{\theta_i}$ with round-level verifiable rewards, as described in Section \ref{subsec:MAD_POMDP}.